The full 78 deck of the Tarot Cards, is divided into two main groups, The Minor Arcana and The Major Arcana of which the former is the larger group.

 These cards are further divided into basic cards numbered from 2 to 10 and court cards of four, being the King, Queen, Knight and Page, with the Ace being the first in each suit.

 The Minor Arcana 56 cards are common to the regular deck of 52 cards, with the exception of the Page.
 This card is not used in the regular deck as it merged with the Knight early on.
-Some South-European countries even use the 56 deck cards instead of the better known 52 cards deck.
+Some South-European countries even use the 56 deck cards instead of the better known 52 cards deck, for regular card games.

 The Minor Arcana As A Divination Tool